geopm/geopm/docs/source/requires.rst

 enabling certain features.
 However, most of them are readily available in standard Linux distributions.
 If you intend to use only the GEOPM Service, all the required dependencies can be found on this page.
-For users of the GEOPM Runtime, refer to its dedicated documentation `here
+For users of the GEOPM Runtime, refer to its dedicated documentation :doc:`here
-<https://geopm.github.io/runtime.html>`__ for the necessary external
+<runtime>` for the necessary external
 dependencies.

 Build Requirements